hashgraph/hedera-hardhat-example-project/README.md

 # Hedera Hardhat Example Project

 The Hedera Hardhat Example Project demonstrates how to test and deploy a Hedera smart contract using a community instance of the Hedera JSON RPC Relay.
+For more information about Hardhat project check out their docs [here](https://hardhat.org/hardhat-runner/docs/guides/project-setup).

 ## Project Files and Folders

 - `hardhat.config` - The Hardhat project configuration file reqiured for the project.
-This includes the Hedera testnet accounts, community JSON-RPC relay URL, and defines the Hard tasks.
+This includes the Hedera testnet accounts, community JSON-RPC relay URL, and defines the Hardhat tasks.

 - `/contracts` - The folder that contains the Greeter smart contract.